 Goals of the workshop

-The goals of the Translational Cancer Research for Basic Scientists Workshop are to provide basic research scientists with a better understanding of translational research, teach them how to adapt their research for maximum clinical impact, and help them transition into a new career in translational cancer medicine.
+The goal of the Translational Cancer Research for Basic Scientists Workshop is to provide basic research scientists with a better understanding of translational research, teach them how to adapt their research for maximum clinical impact, and help them transition into a new career in translational cancer medicine.
 During the course of the week, attendees will gain perspective and background knowledge of the disease from translational scientists in academia and industry, clinicians, and patients, while learning about the latest methods and approaches in cutting-edge translational cancer research.

 This innovative workshop addresses many aspects of translational research including:

 - recognizing the unique needs and environment of the clinic and clinical laboratories;